djzevenbergen/age-calculator/README.md

               Jupiter Age: .84

-* - Returns how many years the use has left to live on Earth, Mercury, Venus, Mars, and Jupiter based on their country of origin
+* - Returns how many years the user has left to live on Earth, Mercury, Venus, Mars, and Jupiter based on their country of origin
     * Input: "10",  United States
     * Output: The life expectancy in United States is 78.9 years.
               You have 68.9 years left on Earth.